Girl, Serpent, Thorn

 The impossible was happening.
 She, Magdalen of Mallin, was to marry the Duke of Wolfberg.
 Magdalen had dreamed about receiving a proposal ever since she met the duke two years ago.
 Such a marriage was the only way she could save her people from starvation.
 But why would a handsome, wealthy duke want to marry her, … Continue reading

 This week’s Top Ten Tuesday (hosted by That Artsy Reader Girl) is about amazing book villains.
 While there is no shortage of memorable villainish characters out there, I wanted to go a little bit of a different direction with my post and focus on stories that repaint a well-known villain or villain archetype as the story’s protagonist.
 So here we go.

-I feel like this list kind of had to include Elphaba, even though it’s not really a … Continue reading
+I feel like this list kind of had to include Elphaba, even though it’s not … Continue reading

 Top Ten Tuesday is a Weekly Meme hosted by The Broke and the Bookish.
 This week’s theme is about finding books to fit our moods.
 Recently I read a post about some fairytales with a new twist, and it made me think of a few that I’m excited about.
 I’ve posted a list of books based on Sleeping Beauty, Beauty and the Beast, Cinderella, and stories about Merlin before, because I LOVE folk tales and fairytales retold.
 But this will be a fresh new list.
 Most of these books I’ve already read and reviewed, but there are a few I haven’t gotten to yet but am super excited to read.